- Record-high second quarter revenue, outpacing industry production with growth in all three reporting segments

 Reconciliation of GAAP Revenue and Earnings to Non-GAAP Revenue and Earnings Measures – 6 Months

-Reconciliation of GAAP Revenue to Non-GAAP Revenue Measures – Original Equipment Commercial Truck, Off-Highway and other revenues – 3 Months
+Reconciliation of GAAP Revenue to Non-GAAP Revenue Measures – Original Equipment Commercial Truck, Off-Highway and other revenues – 3 Months and 6 months

 (i) general economic, business and market conditions;

 (ii) the company’s ability to source and procure needed materials, components and other products and services in accordance with customer demand and at competitive prices;